 |Paul Swift, Center Director

-A native of Bozeman, MT, Paul began his career in the field of education when he moved to southern China in 2004.
+A native of Bozeman, Montana, Paul began his career in the field of education when he moved to southern China in 2004.
 Teaching and working with students who were learning a new language and culture, just as he himself was doing, quickly became a passion for him.
 This passion took him from the rugged southern city of Guilin in Guangxi to the megalopolis of Beijing, where he spent almost five years in an exciting variety of work—from executive search, consulting and government relations, to instruction and educational administration.
-In 2010, Paul returned to his home town with his family.
-He enjoys sharing with his students both his love of Montana and his knowledge of language and culture.

 |Ana Valdivia, Operations Director

 Ana is originally from Lima, Peru.
 She graduated as an Architect before coming to Bozeman where she has lived for more than 15 years and is now used to the long and cold winters.
 Her interest for learning about different cultures began in 2000 when she began working on the Montana State University campus.
 Being herself a non-native English speaker, she found the perfect place to help foreign students coming to Bozeman.
 Over the years, Ana has taken different roles and assumed increasing responsibilities.
 She is now responsible for financial reporting, reconciliation accounting and tuition records and works directly with INTERLINK Home Office staff.
 Ana enjoys meeting students from different countries and backgrounds, assisting and seeing them succeed at INTERLINK.